How to Practice Chinese Pronunciation

 Introduction to Pronunciation

 Pronunciation in a foreign language is critical because it affects a native speaker’s ability to understand you, which is especially true for a tonal language such as Chinese.
 It may also affect your confidence when speaking if you have to keep repeating yourself.
 You should be aware of the phonetics and the pronunciation of a language early on and continue to build on them during your language journey.
-Don’t overly stress about your pronunciation, though, you should balance it with your other studies.
-It’s ok to have an accent in a foreign language, in fact, many Chinese people really like foreign accents.
-Rather, your goal should be to be easily understandable.
+Don’t overly stress about your accent, though; it’s ok to have an accent in a foreign language. in fact, many Chinese people really like foreign accents.
+Rather, your goal should be to be easily understandable and have good pronunciation.
 I wouldn’t recommend going for a perfect native-like accent unless that is something you are really interested in.
 In Chinese, it is very difficult to have a native-like accent, and even just an understandable accent takes a lot of time to develop.
 When you first start studying Chinese, you won’t be able to hear many of the subtle differences in pronunciation or tone, but as you become more familiar with the language, you will build an ear for these differences.
 Focus a lot on pronunciation in the beginning, especially tones.
 If you don’t have a strong understanding of tones, it will heavily impact the level of your Chinese.
-Make sure you learn the pronunciation and tone of new words as you come across them because it is very difficult to go back and pick it up later.
+Make sure you learn the pronunciation and tone of new words as you come across them, because it is very difficult to go back and pick it up later.

 Pinyin and Tones